Tren de Aragua: Venezuela

 In September 2023, 11,000 members of the Venezuelan security forces reclaimed the Aragua Penitentiary Center, which served as the gang's headquarters.

-On January 22, 2025, during the inauguration of the military and police exercises "Bolivarian Shield 2025," the president of Venezuela, Nicolás Maduro, described the Tren de Aragua as a "construct" aimed at destabilizing the country and facilitating interventionist scenarios.
-Maduro stated that, although gangs like the Tren de Aragua and the Tren del Llano existed in the past, they were dismantled and defeated in Venezuela.
+On 22 January 2025, during the inauguration of the military and police exercises "Bolivarian Shield 2025", Venezuelan President Nicolás Maduro described the Tren de Aragua as a "construct" aimed at destabilizing the country and facilitating interventionist scenarios.
+Maduro stated that although gangs like the Tren de Aragua and the Tren del Llano existed in the past, they were dismantled and defeated in Venezuela.

-There is evidence that Tren de Aragua is allegedly connected to the Maduro regime.
-Venezuela's close relationship with Iran in addition to Hezbollah's collaboration with the organized crime syndicate has been cited as evidence by the Trump Administration of collaboration with the Venezuelan government.
-However in a memo intercepted on April 7th, 2025 by the Office of the Director of National Intelligence, concluded that while some members of the Maduro regime may tolerate or work with Tren de Aragua, there's no evidence of widespread, organized cooperation.
+The Trump administration has claimed that Venezuela's president Nicolás Maduro is in control of Tren de Aragua.
+Venezuela's close relationship with Iran in addition to Hezbollah's alleged collaboration with the organized crime syndicate has also been cited as evidence by the Trump administration of collaboration with the Venezuelan government.
+On 7 April 2025, a declassified intelligence report published by the Office of the Director of National Intelligence concluded that, while some Venezuelan officials may have tolerated or collaborated with Tren de Aragua, there was no evidence of widespread, organized cooperation.
+Any collaboration between the criminal organization and the Venezuelan government is described as "highly unlikely" by National Intelligence.

 Position of the Venezuelan government

+Venezolana de Televisión announcing the action in Estado Bolívar leading to the death of the alleged leader of the organization, Niño Guerrero.

-During the 512th edition of his television program Con el Mazo Dando, broadcast on March 19, 2025, Venezuela’s Minister of Interior, Justice and Peace and vice president of the United Socialist Party of Venezuela (PSUV), Diosdado Cabello, accused leaders of the Venezuelan opposition and former Colombian presidents of maintaining ties with the criminal group Tren de Aragua, using it for political destabilization purposes.
+During the 512th edition of his television program Con el Mazo Dando, broadcast on 19 March 2025, Venezuela's Minister of Interior, Justice and Peace and vice president of the United Socialist Party of Venezuela (PSUV), Diosdado Cabello, accused leaders of the Venezuelan opposition and former Colombian presidents of maintaining ties with the criminal group Tren de Aragua, using it for political destabilization purposes.
 Cabello claimed that figures such as Álvaro Uribe, Iván Duque, Juan Manuel Santos, and Andrés Pastrana, along with Venezuelan opposition leaders like Juan Guaidó, Leopoldo López, María Corina Machado, Edmundo González, Carlos Vecchio, Julio Borges, Miguel Pizarro, and David Smolansky, were involved in the creation and protection of criminal networks aimed at destabilizing the country.
 The accusations also included financing through Colombian narco-paramilitarism, human and drug trafficking, assassinations, and attacks against state institutions.
-Cabello alleged that the alias El Wilexis, attributed to Wuileisys Acevedo, killed by Venezuelan forces during the Bolivarian Shield 2025 exercises, was the leader of the “Comanditos”, alleged shock groups activated by the opposition after President Nicolás Maduro’s re-election in the July 28 presidential elections.
+Cabello alleged that the alias El Wilexis, attributed to Wuileisys Acevedo, killed by Venezuelan forces during the Bolivarian Shield 2025 exercises, was the leader of the "Comanditos", alleged shock groups activated by the opposition after President Nicolás Maduro's re-election in the 28 July presidential elections.
 Among the group's alleged plans were an attack on the National Assembly during the presidential inauguration and assaults on international guests.
 The minister also blamed Colombian authorities for failing to act on information shared by the Venezuelan government regarding meetings of criminal leaders on Colombian territory.